Extradition

 If a person under restraint is remanded on bail under a s 83(8)(a) order, it is a condition to which the grant of bail is subject that the person must return as soon as practicable to the State where the person was under restraint: s 84(7).

-If a person under restraint is remanded in custody under a s 83(8)(b) order, a magistrate may make orders relating to the return of the person in custody to the State where the person was under restraint: s 84(8).
+If a s 83(8)(b) order is made, a magistrate may make orders relating to the return of the person, in such custody or otherwise as the magistrate specifies, to the State where the person was under restraint: s 84(8).

 [46-060] Procedure on remand on bail

-If an order is made under s 83(8)(a) or (12)(a), an instrument setting out the conditions of bail must be prepared and signed by:
+If an order is made under s 83(8)(a) or (12)(a), an instrument setting out the conditions of bail must be prepared, or caused to be prepared, by the magistrate, and signed by:

 the magistrate or the person who prepared the instrument, and